 To reason about the security of IllusionPIN, we developed an algorithm which is based on human visual perception and estimates the minimum distance from which an observer is unable to interpret the keypad of the user.
 We tested our estimations with 84 simulated shoulder-surfing attacks from 21 different people.
 None of the attacks was successful against our estimations.
 In addition, we estimated the minimum distance from which a camera is unable to capture the visual information from the keypad of the user.
 Based on our analysis, it seems practically almost impossible for a surveillance camera to capture the PIN of a smartphone user when IPIN is in use.

-- Athanasios Papadopoulos, Toan Nguyen, Emre Durmus, Nasir Memon, IllusionPIN: Shoulder-Surfing Resistant Authentication Using Hybrid Images, IEEE Transactions on Information Forensics and Security (TIFS), Issue 99, July 2017
+- Athanasios Papadopoulos, Toan Nguyen, Emre Durmus, Nasir Memon, IllusionPIN: Shoulder-Surfing Resistant Authentication Using Hybrid Images, IEEE Transactions on Information Forensics and Security (TIFS), Volume 12, Issue 12, December 2017, Pages 2875-2889

 - Tricking the eye to defeat shoulder-surfing attacks, NYU Press Release